jdbedics/dbthandbook/03-providers.Rmd

 * Do not discuss your client in any detail in an email or text message.
 Instead, email or text that you'd like to talk about a client.
 * Never take material relatd to the client outside of the office.

-## Phone Conversations

-When you call a client or if someone calls you about a client, you cannot confirm that you know the client without a release of information.

-Someone calls you:
-_"I hear your concern, I cannot confirm that someone is or is not a client in the clinic and so I cannot respond to your questions.
-If you are concerned for safety, then I can provide general recommendations."_

-You call the client and someone else picks up:
-_"Hi.
-Is <client name> there?
-No, no message.
-I'll try again.
-I can't say who this is but thank you.
-I'll try again"_

-It's all incredibly awkward and is why it's best to establish phone contact rules at the first session.

 ## Client Requests that you Talk to other people (provider, family, etc.)

 1. Talk to Dr. Bedics